jatoben/CommandLine/README.md

 ===========
 A pure Swift library for creating command-line interfaces.

-*Note: CommandLine `master` requires Xcode 7  / Swift 2.0.
+*Note: CommandLine `master` requires Xcode 7  / Swift 2.0, and aims to support the latest 2.2-dev snapshot on Linux (although not all tests pass yet).
 If you're using older versions of Swift, please check out the [earlier releases](https://github.com/jatoben/CommandLine/releases).*

 Usage
 -----